dzid26/cantools/README.rst

 See `my_database_name.h`_ and `my_database_name.c`_ for the contents of the generated files.

-In the last example we use ``--no-floating-point-numbers`` to generate code without floating point types, i.e. ``float`` and ``double``.
+In the next example we use ``--no-floating-point-numbers`` to generate code without floating point types, i.e. ``float`` and ``double``.

 .. code-block:: text